ensemble-codes/ensemble-framework/README.md

 ### SDK

-The TypeScript SDK is designed get integrated into agents and dapps and provide acceess to the Ensemble Hub.
+The TypeScript SDK is designed to get integrated into agents and dapps to get integrated into the framework.
 The SDK is documented [here](http://ensemble-sdk-docs.s3-website.eu-north-1.amazonaws.com/).

 ## Deployments